pasqal-io/emulators/docs/emu_mps/advanced/config.md

 ## optimize_qubit_ordering

 The `optimize_qubit_ordering` parameter enables the reordering of qubits in the register.
 This can be useful in cases where the initial qubit ordering (chosen by the user or by Pulser) is not optimal.
-In such cases, setting `optimize_qubit_ordering = True` re-orders the qubits more efficiently, and that has been shown to improve performance and accuracy.
+In such cases, setting `optimize_qubit_ordering = True` re-orders the qubits more efficiently, which has been shown to improve performance and accuracy.
 The default value is `True`.

 **Note:** this option (`True`) is not compatible with certain features, such as using a user-provided initial state or the StateResult observable.
 In this case the option will be changed to `False` automatically after throwing a warning message.